 -obsessive thoughts about the afterlife or what happens after death

--compulsive rituals or behaviours that meant to ward off death or the universe
+-compulsive rituals or behaviors that meant to ward off death or the universe

 -constantly checking for signs that death or the universe is imminent